 These are some of our favorite restaurants for a fine dining experience in Amsterdam, chosen for their location, atmosphere, and consistently delicious dishes.
 Expect to spend 30 euros or more per person including food and drinks.

 If you search traditional restaurants in Amsterdam, De Luwte will often show up at the top of the list.
-However, it’s so much more than traditional Dutch cuisine.
-Located on Leliegracht with canal views, it’s a great spot for a cozy date night.
-The owners bring a lot of contemporary flavors and Spanish influences into each dish.
-Each is packed with flavor and rotates seasonally.
-Menu items have suggested wine pairings.
+Located on Leliegracht with canal views, it’s a great spot for a cocktails on the water or a date night.
+The owners recently revamped the menu to feature crowd-pleasing dishes, everything from sushi to steak and pastas.
 Reservations recommended.

 Incredible food and wine at De Luwte Amsterdam.